antmicro/ros-tracking-nodes-stopwatch/README.rst

 Copyright (c) 2020-2021 `Antmicro <https://www.antmicro.com>`_

-*To see how this repository can be used, check* `ros-tracking-nodes-policy-examples repository <https://github.com/antmicro/ros-tracking-nodes-policy-examples>`_.
+*To see how this repository can be used, see* the `ros-tracking-nodes-policy-examples repository <https://github.com/antmicro/ros-tracking-nodes-policy-examples>`_.

-Provides a simple interface for measuring algorithms runtime duration.
+Stopwatch provides a simple interface for measuring the algorithms runtime duration.

 Usage
 -----

-Stopwatch node includes two interfaces and a service which saves gathered measurements.
+The Stopwatch node includes two interfaces and a service which saves the gathered measurements.

 Tic toc
 ~~~~~~~

-First interface consists of three services: ``createClock``, ``tic`` and ``toc``.
+The first interface consists of three services: ``createClock``, ``tic`` and ``toc``.

 - ``createClock`` takes one parameter: ``description`` and returns ``id`` of created clock
 - ``tic`` takes ``id`` as parameter denoting clock id and starts the clock
-- ``toc`` also takes ``id`` as its only argument and stops corresponding clock
+- ``toc`` also takes ``id`` as its only argument and stops the corresponding clock

 Automatic tracking
 ~~~~~~~~~~~~~~~~~~

-Call ``stopwatch/registerPair`` with two topic names, queue size and a description.
+Call ``stopwatch/registerPair`` with two topic names, queue size and description.
-It is advised to register topics on node creation, to easily meet the requirements.
+It is advised to register topics on node creation to easily meet the requirements.

 Saving results
 ~~~~~~~~~~~~~~

-``stopwatch/saveRecords`` has to be called in order to save records gathered from all clocks.
+``stopwatch/saveRecords`` has to be called in order to save the records gathered from all clocks.
 It takes one argument - path to output ``.csv`` file.

 Examples